HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Mark L. Burris’s play, Banter, co-written with L.D.
 Garver, was performed throughout Asphalt Jungle Shorts I.

-Ashley is an actress, singer, dancer and educator who is an active member of the Canadian Theatrical community.
+ASHLEY BURTON is an actress, singer, dancer and educator who is an active member of the Canadian Theatrical community.
 Ashley is a graduate of the Randolph Academy for the Performing Arts where she was the recipient of the Eileen Farrell Triple Threat Award.

 Ashley plans to continue to write and perform in her own shows while continuing her work in theater, film and television.
 She also takes great pride of her continual work with the community of young aspiring performing artists.
 To learn more about Ashley's work visit www.aburtongroup.com